 RaySearch Laboratories AB (publ) is the Parent Company of the RaySearch Group.
 Since the operations of the Parent Company match the operations and financial reporting of the Group in all material respects, the comments for the Group are also largely relevant to the Parent Company.
 However, capitalization of development costs and right-of-use assets are recognized in the Group but not in the Parent Company.
 The Parent Company's current receivables mainly comprise receivables from Group companies and accounts receivable.
-The Parent Company's loss before tax totaled SEK 9.7 M (profit: 8.3) and at December 31, 2019, the Parent Company's cash and cash equivalents amounted to SEK 80.3 M (9.4).
+The Parent Company's profit before tax totaled SEK 0.6 M (-9.7) and at December 31, 2020, the Parent Company's cash and cash equivalents amounted to SEK 107.7 M (80.3).